 PeruRail also offers three different train classes along the Machu Picchu route (a fourth exists, but it’s a subsidized option for residents only -- great if you happen to have a foreign resident card):

 - Hiram Bingham: The Hiram Bingham train -- named in honor of the man who rediscovered Machu Picchu -- is PeruRail’s luxury option, but it doesn’t come cheap.
 Expect to pay more than US$300 for a one-way trip from Poroy to Machu Picchu.

-- Vistadome: At about US$75 one-way, the Vistadome offers a significantly cheaper alternative to the luxury Hiram Bingham.
+- Vistadome: The Vistadome offers a significantly cheaper alternative to the luxury Hiram Bingham.
 This is PeruRail’s midrange option: comfortable, air conditioned and fitted with panoramic windows.

 Inca Rail to Machu Picchu

 Inca Rail runs from Ollantaytambo to Machu Picchu Station in Aguas Calientes (some Urubamba departures are available depending on train class).
 Inca Rail has three train/carriage classes: the economy-class Machu Picchu Train; the executive- and first-class Inca Train; and the Inca Princess, which provides a "presidential" service.

 - Machu Picchu Train (economy): One departure daily from Ollantaytambo to Machu Picchu and vice versa.